luevano/luevano.xyz/src/blog/a/vpn_server_with_openvpn.md

 Pretty simple:

 - Working server with root access, and with `ufw` as the firewall.
-- Depending on what port you want to run the VPN on, the default `1194`, or as a fallback on `443` (click [here](https://openvpn.net/vpn-server-resources/advanced-option-settings-on-the-command-line/) for more).
+- Open port `1194` (default), or as a fallback on `443` (click [here](https://openvpn.net/vpn-server-resources/advanced-option-settings-on-the-command-line/) for more).
 I will do mine on port `1194` but it's just a matter of changing 2 lines of configuration and one `ufw` rule.

 # Create PKI from scratch

 PKI stands for *Public Key Infrastructure* and basically it's required for certificates, private keys and more.
 This is supposed to work between two servers and one client: a server in charge of creating, signing and verifying the certificates, a server with the OpenVPN service running and the client making the request.

-This is supposed to work something like: 1) a client wants to use the VPN service, so it creates a requests and sends it to the signing server, 2) this server checks the requests and signs the request, returning the certificates to both the VPN service and the client and 3) the client can now connect to the VPN service using the signed certificate which the OpenVPN server knows about.
-In a nutshell, I'm no expert.
+In a nutshel, this is supposed to work something like: 1) a client wants to use the VPN service, so it creates a requests and sends it to the signing server, 2) this server checks the requests and signs the request, returning the certificates to both the VPN service and the client and 3) the client can now connect to the VPN service using the signed certificate which the OpenVPN server knows about.

-... but, to be honest, all of this is a hassle and (in my case) I want something simple to use and manage.
+That's how the it should be st up... but, to be honest, all of this is a hassle and (in my case) I want something simple to use and manage.
 So I'm gonna do all on one server and then just give away the configuration file for the clients, effectively generating files that anyone can run and will work, meaning that you need to be careful who you give this files (it also comes with a revoking mechanism, so no worries).

 This is done with [Easy-RSA](https://wiki.archlinux.org/title/Easy-RSA).